Table of Contents

 2. Lack of clear role definition

 In some organizations, the role of an HR business partner is not clearly defined or understood.
-This ambiguity can lead to a mismatch in expectations from other departments and within HR itself, with strategic roles being diluted with operational tasks that should ideally be handled by other HR functions.
+This ambiguity can lead to mismatches in expectations across other departments and within HR itself, with strategic roles diluted by operational tasks that should ideally be handled by other HR functions.
 Also, the HRBP is viewed as an escalation point given their assignment as the HR liaison to a particular part of the business.

 Solution: Document and assign responsibilities for every HR process, practice, program, and system.
-Include and widely communicate escalation points for every function and broad exercise so that issues with regularly occurring employee lifecycle processes (e.g., annual enrollment, performance evaluations, employee complaints/charges, etc.) have clear escalation points for each level, from employees to VP’s.
+Include and widely communicate escalation points for every function and broad exercise so that issues with regularly occurring employee lifecycle processes (e.g., annual enrollment, performance evaluations, employee complaints/charges, and so on) have clear escalation points for each level, from employees to VPs.

 3. Insufficient resources